Coirt/manual/QuickStart.md

 # Getting sound

-The sound from VCO-1 or any oscillator is constantly playing in the background.
+The sound from VCO-1 or any oscillator is constantly playing.
 In the default patch it is set up in such a way that you only hear sound when you want to.
 To get sound first select an audio device on the Audio-8 module, in my case it will be ASIO and my interface's device driver.

 ![Audio device](images/QS_AudioDevice.png)

-The patch is already set up to take input from your computer keyboard and convert it into MIDI messages which are interpreted by **VCO-1** _v/oct input_.
+The patch is already set up to take input from your computer keyboard and convert it into messages which are interpreted by **VCO-1** _v/oct input_.
 Once your sound driver is selected on **Audio-8** pressing certain keys on your keyboard will simultaneously send a Gate signal to **ADSR** telling it to start and send the midi note information to VCO-1 telling it what key to play.
 Refer to this image to see which keys on the keyboard produce which notes.

 ![Keyboard](images/qwerty.png)